-5.2.1 Lock and Unlock Sensor Assembly Replacement
+.0.5.1 Individual Lock and Unlock Sensor Assemblies Replacement

-Tools required: 2 mm, 2.5 mm, and 5 mm hex keys, torque wrench
+Tools required: 2 mm, 2.5 mm, and 5 mm hex key, torque wrench

 - 1. Place the Tool in a secure location. - 2.
 Uncouple the Master and Tool plates. - 3.
-Turn off and de-energize all energized circuits (for example: electrical, pneumatic, and hydraulic circuits). - 4.
-If there is an optional module on Flat D, remove the (2) M6 socket head cap screws securing the module(s) to the Tool Changer body using a 5 mm hex key. - 5.
-If equipped, lift off the optional modules from Flat D. - 6.
-Remove the (2) M3 socket flat head cap screws using a 2 mm hex key securing the (2) cable retaining tabs on Flat D of the Tool Changer body. - 7.
-Unscrew the Lock and/or Unlock sensor cable connector from the control/signal module or air adapter. - 8.
+Turn off and de-energize all energized circuits (e.g. electrical, air, water, etc.). - 4.
+If there is an optional module on Flat D, remove the (2) M6 socket head cap screws securing the module(s) to the Tool Changer body using a 5 mm hex key and lift it off from Flat D. Refer to Figure 5.2. - 5.
+Remove the (3) M3 socket flat head cap screws and three cable retaining tabs on Flat D of the Tool Changer body using a 2 mm hex key. - 6.
+Unscrew the Lock and/or Unlock sensor cable connector from the air/valve adapter or control/signal module. - 7.
 Remove the (2) M3 socket head cap screws that secure the Lock and/or Unlock sensor assembly to the Tool Changer body using a 2.5 mm hex key.
-Pull the sensor assembly straight out from the Tool Changer body. - 9.
+Pull the sensor assembly straight out from the Tool Changer body. - 8.
 Remove the Lock and/or Unlock sensor assembly from the cable channel of the Tool Changer body.
-There is an O-ring around the cylinder barrel, ensure O-ring came off with old sensor before continuing.
+There is an O-ring around the sensor between the assembly and the Tool Changer body, ensure O-ring came off with old sensor before continuing.
 Discard the removed sensor assembly.